-Akzo Nobel CEO quits for health reasons after takeover defense
+Akzo Nobel CEO quits, successor must deliver merger defense promises

 Vanlancker was previously identified as the person who would take Buechner's job as part of emergency contingency planning.

-In his current post, Vanlancker was expected to oversee the sale or initial public offering (IPO) of Akzo Nobel's specialty chemicals division.
+In his current post, Vanlancker was expected to oversee the sale or initial public offering (IPO) of Akzo's specialty chemicals division.
 Vanlancker previously worked for Chemours, which was spun off from DuPont in 2015.

 Buechner's surprise announcement means his tenure at Akzo Nobel has ended almost as it began.

 In September 2012, a half year after he took the top job, Buechner stepped down on his doctor's advice, suffering from what the company described as "over-tiredness."
-After several delays, he resumed work in December the same year.
+He resumed work in December the same year.

-Buechner's tenure was mostly regarded as successful, as he made a series of strategic and operational changes to improve the company's financial health.
+Buechner's tenure was mostly regarded as successful.

 "Buechner has been responsible for overseeing the successful transformation of the business, including portfolio reshaping ..., de-risking of the pension funds, cutting costs and driving efficiency gains that have raised both margins and returns," Morgan Stanley analyst wrote in a note.

-But the firm faced a minor shareholder rebellion after Buechner and Burgmans rejected talks with PPG, leading to a shareholder lawsuit still in progress seeking to have Burgmans ousted.
+But the firm faced a minor shareholder rebellion after it rejected talks with PPG, leading to a shareholder lawsuit still in progress seeking to have Burgmans ousted.

-Faced with opposition from Akzo's board and Dutch politicians, PPG walked away from its bid for Akzo on June 1.
-Under Dutch market rules, PPG cannot approach Akzo again during a six month cooldown period.
+Faced with opposition from Akzo's board, many employees and Dutch politicians, PPG walked away from its bid for Akzo on June 1.

+Baader Helvea analysts said changing the CEO was "neither an indication that a renewed PPG bid with a higher success chance might occur nor that the activist investors were successful."

+Repeating a "sell" rating, they said Akzo Nobel's supervisory board was the main obstacle to a merger and said the company's operations have likely been suffering from higher raw material prices for key paint ingredients.

 Akzo reports second quarter earnings July 25.